 5. Cats Are Super Easy to Potty Train

 Most kittens already know how to use the litter box as soon as you bring them home.
 Even cats that were born stray or feral instinctively know to bury their waste after going to the bathroom.
 The most you will have to do to potty train your new furry friend is to show her where the litter box is and show her how to dig in the (clean) litter using your own hand.

 The mere presence of a cat is usually enough to keep mice and rats away.
 If a rogue rodent does find its way into your house, however, your cat’s natural predator instincts will kick in.
 Though it can be gross finding remains of your fluffy friend’s hunting victories, it still beats having vermin running lose through your home.

-Cats are also excellent hunters of insects, keeping your home safe from moths, houseflies, and other creepy crawlies (be warned, however.
-Some types of bugs aren’t very tasty to cats.
+Cats are also excellent hunters of insects, keeping your home safe from moths, houseflies, and other creepy crawlies (be warned, however; some types of bugs aren’t very tasty to cats.
 Your cat probably won’t do much to keep ladybugs out of your home.)

 7. Cats Cost Less Than Dogs

 The initial adoption fee for cats and kittens is often less than that of dogs.
 More importantly, cat food, cat toys, and other cat supplies are also generally cheaper than the equivalent for dogs.
-Cats are smaller than most dogs and require less purchases.
+Cats are smaller than most dogs and require fewer purchases.
 Vet care is also often less expensive for cats than for dogs.